johnrm174/model-railway-signalling/README.md

       label:str - The label to display on the section when occupied - default: "OCCUPIED"

 section_occupied (section_id:int/str)- Returns the section state (True=Occupied, False=Clear)
-               Either an integer representing the ID of the section created on our schematic, or a string representing the identifier of an section on an external MQTT node
+               The Section ID can either be specified as an integer representing the ID of a section created on our schematic, or a string representing the compound identifier of a section on an remote MQTT network node.

 section_label (section_id:int/str)- Returns the 'label' of the section (as a string)
-               Either an integer representing the ID of the section created on our schematic, or a string representing the identifier of an section on an external MQTT node
+               The Section ID can either be specified as an integer representing the ID of a section created on our schematic, or a string representing the compound identifier of a section on an remote MQTT network node.

 set_section_occupied - Sets the section to "OCCUPIED" (and updates the 'label' if required) Mandatory Parameters: